A study in linguistic relativity.

 - The star FFM,0[flashes]. ?The star will be to flash.
 (English lacks a standard apparatus for dealing with the FF “tense”.)

 Thus we see the compact representations afforded by this system.
-If the assumption that 0 is the present time were relaxed, then these “tenses” would cease to have direct English analogues.
+Absent the assumption that 0 is the present time, these “tenses” would cease to have direct English analogues.

 Inspired by Prior , we mention additional operators, which we will not use: